andrew-fowler/cypress-info/PITCHME.md

 +++

-- Doesn't support parallelization (unless you pay, and even then only in CI)
+- Doesn't support parallelization (unless you pay, and then only in CI)
   - But its primarily a local tool, so that's not a huge loss

 +++